-St Hilda's has been educating girls for more than a century, growing from a small school established in a private house in Claremont in 1896 to become one of Australia's pre-eminent independent girls schools.
-Today, we have an enrolment of over 1200 students, including boys in the Early Learning Centre, and 150 boarders.
-Christ Church Grammar School in nearby Claremont is our brother school.
+St Hilda's has been educating girls for more than a century.
+The original school was established in 1896 in a private house in Claremont, then known as the Girl's High School (GHS).
+Since then it has grown and evolved and is now ranked amongst Australia's pre-eminent independent schools for girls.
+Today, St Hilda's has an enrolment of over 1200 students, including boys in the Early Learning Centre, and 150 boarders.
+Christ Church Grammar School for boys is located nearby in Claremont, on the same site as the original GHS building, and is our brother school.

-Located in Mosman Park, we have two beautiful and distinct campuses: one at Chidley for students in Junior Kindergarten, Kindergarten, Pre-Primary and up to Year 6 and the original campus on Bay View Terrace accommodating the Senior School and the Boarding House.
+St Hilda's is set across two beautiful campuses in Mosman Park; one at Chidley Point for students from Junior Kindergarten through to Year 6, and the second is on Bay View Terrace, accommodating the Senior School and Boarding House.

-The School aims to equip students to take their place in life, to meet the challenges which inevitably lie ahead and to make their unique mark in the world.
-It also aims to provide them with wonderful memories of school life and friendships to treasure forever.
-School should, after all, be fun too.
+St Hilda's School aims to equip each girl to take her place in life, to meet the challenges she will inevitable face and to make her unique mark on the world.
+We hope that all our students will also carry wonderful memories of school years, and their friendships, throughout their lives.
+School days should, after all, be fun days too.

-St Hilda's is more than a school: it is a community and a way of life.
-Parents are actively encouraged to be part of their girls' education with a thriving P&F Association, volunteer Year representatives, support associations for Sport, Drama, Music and the Library and numerous other volunteer opportunities.
-Many parents continue to remain part of the school community through the Whitby Association Parents' Group after their daughter's graduation.
+St Hilda's is more than a school; it is a community and a way of life.
+Parents are actively encouraged to be part of their girls' education with a thriving Parents' and Friends' Association (P&F), volunteer year representatives, support associations for Sport, Drama, Music and the Library and numerous other volunteer opportunities.
+Many parents continue to remain part of the School community on their daughter's graduation through the Whitby Association Parents' Group.

 The Old Scholar's Association (OSA) actively encourages networking opportunities with student mentoring sessions from a myriad of professional and vocational industries.
 The Association also fosters the tight-knit community of dynamic St Hila's women through reunions, publications and many wonderful events throughout the year.